-If you are born and bought up in India, you must have a childhood adorned with mythical stories.
+If you are born and brought up in India, you must have a childhood adorned with mythical stories.
 From stories of Lord Krishna’s mischief and bravery to stories of Lord Ram’s virtue, we all grew up with cartoons and comics teaching us cardinal morals.
 If you are one of us, the concept of giants should not be unknown to you.
 We have few characters of this clan in our mythology.
 Kumbhkaran, Ravana, Bakasur, and even Lord Hanuman could shift shape and become so enormous that they could carry a whole mountain.

 But the Greeks had it a bit differently.
 It was a clan of great strength and might, born from the union of sky and earth.
 Hesiod, a Greek poet, wrote interesting poems on the children of Gaia and Uranus.
 The land of the Titans, the Olympian Gods, and the Giants flourished in Greek and Nordic mythology.
 The representation changed over time, showing the giants as big, snake-bearing creatures even though they were initially depicted as human-sized figures.
 The previous generation of the clan, the Titans, was always portrayed as evil and humongous beings.
-The stories of the clash of the Titans and the Gods were always confused with that of the Giants.
+The stories of the Clash of the Titans and the Gods were always confused with those of the Giants.
 Unlike many other mythological stories, Greek mythology didn’t always have an easy right vs. the wrong duel.
 We see the Gods planting their seeds on earth, giving rise to demi-gods.
 We see the Titans birthing fertile soil for the forest.
 For our understanding, let’s take these words as titles, not as something divine or evil.